 The success of an organization depends upon the extent to which its products and services satisfy customer requirements and expectations.
 Each member of an organization is responsible for customer satisfaction.
-The results-oriented quality program described in 10 CFR 830, Subpart A, Quality Assurance Requirements (QA Rule) and DOE O 414.1C, Quality Assurance (QA Order) focuses on customer requirements and expectations, and embraces continuous improvement.
-Assessments build confidence that organizations can meet customer expectations and self-identify areas where improvement is needed and correct problems before they become major issues or events.
+The results-oriented quality program described in the QA Rule and QA Order focuses on customer requirements and expectations, and embraces continuous improvement.
+Well documented and detailed assessments build confidence that organizations can meet customer expectations, self-identify areas where improvement is needed, and correct problems before they become major issues or events.

-Effective internal assessments prepare an organization for external governmental and nongovernmental assessments of performance, and conformity with national and international standards.
+Effective internal assessments prepare an organization for external governmental and nongovernmental assessments of performance, and verify compliance with applicable laws as well as conformity with national and international standards (e.g., internal classification self-assessments prepare sites for possible inspections by the external Information Security Oversight Office).
+Performance assessments are proactive analysis activities that identify performance gaps before they reveal themselves

-Voluntary third-party conformity assessments are conducted by quality/environmental management system registrars, laboratory accrediters, and product certifiers who evaluate compliance with national or international standards.
+Voluntary third-party conformity assessments include those conducted by quality/environmental management system registrars, laboratory accreditation entities, and product certifiers who evaluate compliance with national or international standards.

-DOE contractors that participate in the Voluntary Protection Program can attain recognition for excellence in safety and health management.
+DOE contractors that participate in the Voluntary Protection Program (VPP), modeled after the Occupational Safety and Health Administration (OSHA) VPP, can attain recognition for excellence in safety and health management.
 Other national and state quality awards include the Presidential Award for Quality and the Malcolm Baldrige National Quality Award, which use comprehensive assessments that focus on integrated management systems and customer service.